Background pattern

 Introduction

-2. What you need to know before starting to take ABILIFY
+2. What you need to know before you take ABILIFY

 3. How to take ABILIFY

-ABILIFY contains the active ingredient aripiprazol and belongs to a group of medicines called antipsychotics.
-It is used to treat adults and adolescents 15 years of age or older who suffer from a condition characterized by symptoms such as hearing, seeing, and feeling things that do not exist, distrust, false beliefs, incoherent speech, and monotony of emotional and behavioral state.
-People in this state may also feel depressed, guilty, anxious, or tense.
+ABILIFY contains the active substance aripiprazole and belongs to a group of medicines called antipsychotics.
+It is used to treat adults and adolescents aged 15 and older who suffer from a disease characterized by symptoms such as hearing, seeing, and feeling things that do not exist, distrust, false beliefs, incoherent speech, and emotional and behavioral monotony.
+People in this state may also feel depressed, guilty, restless, or tense.

-ABILIFY is used to treat adults and adolescents 13 years of age or older who suffer from a condition characterized by symptoms such as feeling euphoric, having excessive energy, needing less sleep than usual, speaking rapidly with flight of ideas, and sometimes, severe irritability.
+ABILIFY is used to treat adults and adolescents aged 13 and older who suffer from a disorder characterized by symptoms such as feeling euphoric, having excessive energy, needing to sleep much less than usual, talking very quickly with flight of ideas, and sometimes severe irritability.
 In adults, it also prevents this situation in patients who have responded to treatment with ABILIFY.

-2. What you need to know before starting ABILIFY
+2. What you need to know before you take ABILIFY

 Do not take ABILIFY